Cork City Dance Artist in Residence at Firkin Crane

 Individual artists / dance companies / dance partnerships / dance collectives.

 The Dance Artist in Residence will be responsible for designing the DAIR programme, budget and time-frames in collaboration with Firkin Crane, and will be the lead in delivering the DAIR programme within the agreed period of the residency.

 Firkin Crane is the lead organisation on Cork’s DAIR application to the Arts Council.
 Firkin Crane will ensure the selection and delivery of a dance residency that is beneficial to Cork City.
 Firkin Crane will be the lead in submitting the application to the Arts Council, with programme content, budget and timetable provided by the dance artist, in collaboration with Firkin Crane.
 It will be responsible for the financial management of the project, and will support the DAIR, who will lead in the delivery of the programme.

 Cork City Council offers expertise, financial and other support (managed by Firkin Crane) based on the strength of the application.

 Roles and responsibilities of all parties will be specified in the Memorandum of Understanding (MOU), which will form the basis of the DAIR contract

 3.0 Firkin Crane can offer:

-12 weeks dedicated studio access to studio space over the agreed period of the residency as follows: Three weeks dedicated access to Studio 1 at 8 hours per day (generally 9am-5pm) available in the period over the last two weeks in July and the first 3 weeks in August.
-The remaining 9 weeks studio access at 8 hours a day (generally 9-5) to non specified studios.
+10 weeks programmed access to studio space over the agreed period of the residency at 7 hours per day (generally 10-5 weekdays) to non specified studios.
 (Can be studio 1, 2 or 3).

 If the programme involves a new production, the equivalent of 1 Production Residency access to the theatre and technical supports, leading to a premiere on-site or off-site in Cork City.
 This includes hosting 1 performance, and/or sharings and works-in-progress.